conplementAG/azure-aks-kubernetes-workshop/10-application-configuration/01-application-configuration-builtin.md

+# Application Configuration
 ## Preparation

-When creating Kubernetes Resources with terraform ([See also](../terraform/README.md)), then you have to assign every member to the group, which will be granted to work with the aks.
+When creating Kubernetes Resources with terraform ([See also](../04-infrastructure-deployment/README.md)), then you have to assign every member to the group, which will be granted to work with the aks.

 ## Configuration via application deployment